chipsalliance/chisel/docs/src/explanations/dpi.md

 ```

 `hello` is a nullary void function so we must choose `DPIVoidFunctionImport` as a base class of function object. `DPIVoidFunctionImport` has abstract member `functionName` which is a c-linkage name users must provide. `DPIVoidFunctionImport` has a `call` method which internally generates
-raw DPI intrinsic but it's recommended to define `apply` function so the object looks exactly
+raw DPI intrinsic but it's recommended to define `apply` function so the object looks exactly scala functions.
-scala functions.

 ## Types

+Argument types are determined by operand types so operands must not contain uninfered width.
+Small integer types are lowered into c-compatible types.
 System Verilog defines c-compatible types

 ## Non-void function